-After installation, to determine the version numbers of the components, enter http://server_name:18080/main?command=list_versions into the web browser's address bar
+After installation, you can determine the version number of the various components by entering http://server_name:18080/main?command=list_versions into the web browser's address bar.

-During installation, versions of MySQL and Tomcat are installed onto the machine.
-The installer automatically provides default network ports that are different from standard installation for these applications.
-You can change the ports during installation.
+During installation, versions of MySQL and Tomcat are installed onto the machine, using default values for network ports that are different from standard installation for these applications.
+You can select different port numbers during installation, to avoid conflicts or to follow a company standard.

-During installation, default values are shown for user names and ports.
-This is for your convenience only; you can choose different values.
+During installation, default values are shown for user names and ports, for your convenience.
+You can choose different values.
 The installer detects ports that are already in use and lets you select different ports.

-The MySQL Enterprise Service Manager version 2.0 requires agents using 2.0 or higher.
+The MySQL Enterprise Service Manager version 2.0 and higher requires agents using 2.0 or higher.

 All the installations share the same basic configuration parameters that you confirm during installation.
-Before you start your installation, review the section on these common parameters, then proceed to section specific to your installation platform.
-For details of the common parameters, see Section 5.2.1, "Service Manager Installation Common Parameters".
-For information on installation under Windows, see Section 5.2.2, "Service Manager Installation on Windows", for Mac OS X see Section 5.2.3, "Service Manager Installation on Mac OS X", and for Unix/Linux, see Section 5.2.4, "Service Manager Installation on Unix".
+Before you start your installation, review the section on these common parameters, then the section specific to your installation platform:

+- For details of the common parameters, see Section 5.2.1, "Service Manager Installation Common Parameters". - For Unix/Linux, see Section 5.2.2, "Installing the Service Manager on Unix and Linux". - For Windows, see Section 5.2.3, "Installing the Service Manager on Windows".